candelariohg/Files-with-Conditional-Mutual-Information-for-region-8q24.3-and-chromosome-8/README.md

 9) From the CMI.R program you get a file called IMC-lumB.Rcompatible, IMC-lumB.rds is a layer of it.

-10) With IMC-lumB.Rcompatible and the circosPlot.R program, the ciros plot are created.
+10) With IMC-lumB.Rcompatible and the circosPlot.R program, the networks and the ciros plot are created.